This set of Cell Biology Multiple Choice Questions & Answers (MCQs) focuses on “Chemical Basis of Life – Nucleic Acids”.

 Explanation: Two types of amino acids are found in living organisms namely DNA (deoxyribonucleic acid) and RNA (ribonucleic acid).
 DNA is the carrier of genetic information in animals and RNA plays this role in viruses.

-3. How many types of nucleotides are present?
+3. How many types of nucleotides are present in DNA?

 Explanation: There are four types of nucleotides present in a DNA (or RNA) strand.
 DNA consists of adenine, guanine, cytosine and thiamine; RNA on the other hand consists of uracil instead of thiamine and other three nucleotides are similar.